 Around the world, communities face pressing health challenges related to the built environment.
 For many years, ULI and its members have been active players in discussions and projects that make the link between human health and development; we know that health is a core component of thriving communities.

 The ULI Building Healthy Places Initiative will build on that work with a multifaceted program—including research and publications, convening’s, and advisory activities—to leverage the power of the Institute’s global networks to shape projects and places in ways that improve the health of people and communities.

-Through the two-year Building Healthy Places Initiative, which launched in July 2013, ULI is working to promote health across the globe.
+Through the Building Healthy Places Initiative, which launched in July 2013, ULI is working to promote health across the globe.